vzuburlis/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 44-45: Sep 2, 2019
+Did not update for 2 weeks.
+So I'll take from here.
+Many improvements made with my idie game on mobile.
+It's getting more comfortable to work with vanilla javasript.

 ### Day 43: Aug 13, 2019
 Searching info for docker containers.
 Updated some functions on dungeon generator.